Digicreon/Dispak/README.md

 Branches are deleted locally and from the remote git repository.

 #### Merge
-You can merge the current branch on the `master` branch:
+You can merge the current branch on the `main` branch:
 ```shell
 $ dpk branch --merge
 ```
 The merged result is pushed to the remote git repository.

 #### Backport
-You can merge the `master` branch on the current branch:
+You can merge the `main` branch on the current branch:
 ```shell
 $ dpk branch --backport
 ```